Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: TTL effects originating from detector properties

+for angular jitter coupling.
+We see that all considerable non-geometric detector tilt dependent TTL terms, except for those of the jitter dependent beam walk, cancel out in the full LPS signal.
+Particularly, the detector alignment angle does not add up to the TTL coupling for static offsets of the points of incidence.
+We will further show in Sec.~\ref{sec:BeamWalkMechanisms} that the residual, beam walk dependent terms in Eq.~\eqref{eq: phi_pd term} cancel with their geometric counterparts in different setups.
+This yields

+We have seen above that the equations for lateral jitter can be obtained by a different interpretation of the terms evaluated for angular jitter.
+If follows that the conclusions for angular jitter coupling also hold for lateral jitter.

 We conclude from this that in any derivation of LPS signals for large SEPDs, the photodiode angle $\varphi_\text{PD}$ can be neglected even if the diode is in the corresponding experiment indeed tilted.
 Nonetheless, we show all equations with $\varphi_\text{PD}$ here because ray tracing tools computing the OPD will always include this term.
-For better agreements between a simulated OPD and LPS and corresponding experimental results, it is, therefore, advisable to set $\varphi_\text{PD}=0$ in simulations.
+Since the results can yield misleading alignment optimisation strategies regarding the detector alignment, it can be advisable to set $\varphi_\text{PD}=0$ in simulations.

-\subsubsection{Dependence on the path length signal definition using QPDs}
+\subsection{Dependence on the path length signal definition using QPDs}

 So far, we have assumed infinitely large SEPDs as detectors, which means that both wavefronts are fully sensed by the detector and no clipping occurs.
 This assumption is not valid in cases where a quadrant photodiode (QPD) is being used for angular sensing using differential wavefront sensing (DWS) \cite{Morrison1994}.
-QPDs further allow for multiple phase signal definitions \cite{wanner2015brief} which contribute differently to the overall cross-coupling.
-This originates from the fact that every photodiode quadrant delivers an individual photocurrent, and, therefore, an individual complex amplitude.
+QPDs further allow for multiple phase signal definitions \cite{wanner2015brief}, which contribute differently to the overall cross-coupling.
+This originates from the fact that every photodiode quadrant delivers an individual photocurrent and, therefore, an individual complex amplitude.
 Mathematically, this is described by evaluating the surface integral in Eq.~\eqref{eq:Def_ComplexAmp_i} over the corresponding quadrant $i$, resulting in the complex amplitude $a_i$.
 The four complex amplitudes can then be combined in different ways to generate the total phase readout $\phi$ and the corresponding LPS signal.
 We show this here exemplary for two commonly used QPD path length definitions, the arithmetic mean phase and the LISA Pathfinder LPS signal.

 The arithmetic mean phase (AP) is literally derived from the arithmetic mean of the phases of the four segments

 where A,B,C,D denote the four quadrants of the photodiode.
 The corresponding LPS signal is then defined like before (see Eq.~\eqref{eq:LPS}):